 Add the rest of the ingredients to the bowl of your mixer and mix until the dough comes together and is pulling away clean from the sides of your bowl.
 The dough will be a little sticky, but not too much.

-I usually let the dough rise right in the bowl of my mixer.
+You can let the dough rise in the bowl of my mixer or in another bowl.
 Just cover it with a damp towel or plastic wrap and let it rest in a warm environment until doubled in size.

-I like to brush my rolls with a bit of egg to make them nice and shiny then sprinkle them with seeds such as poppy or sesame seeds.
+I like to brush my dinner rolls with a bit of egg to make them nice and shiny then sprinkle them with seeds such as poppy or sesame seeds.
 However, you can also brush the rolls with some melted butter.
-Bake the rolls in a preheated oven for about 30 minutes at 375 F degrees or until golden brown.
+Bake the rolls in a preheated oven for about 30 minutes at 375°F (191°C) or until golden brown.

 What If I Don’t Have A Stand Mixer?

 No mixer, no problem.
 All you have to do is knead everything by hand.
 After you proof the yeast as instructed, if using active dry yeast, just add the rest of the ingredients to a large bowl and start by stirring everything with a wooden spoon until you can’t do it anymore.
 Transfer the dough to a clean work surface and knead by hand until all the flour is incorporated and you end up with a dough that is slightly sticky but soft to the touch.

 Can I Use Instant Yeast?